 This is a topic I often have with business owners.
 It can be a controversial topic because it can feel personal.
 Some will say it can work and others will say it can’t.
 I say it depends.
 It depends on your mindset going into the working relationship.

-- Make your decision from fear or the overwhelm of business ownership it won’t work.
+- Making your decision from fear or the overwhelm of business ownership?
+It won’t work.

-- Take the approach that they should or they owe you in some way, it won’t work.
+- Taking the approach that they should or they owe you in some way?
+It won’t work.

 As a result you or your family member will end up with resentment, which could jeopardize your relationship outside of work.
 Business success shouldn’t come at the expense of relationships.

 If you come from a mindset of you get to work with them instead of you have-to work with them, it makes a difference.
 Your company culture should work for both family and non-family team members alike.

 - Share your WHY.
 Money is not a why.
 Money is the result of working.
 What is the real reason you started your business?
 You could have continued working elsewhere or changed your career.
 Why did you start a business?
 We all have a story.
 Tell yours.
 Your core values will show up.

 - Only hire family if they have the attitude and skills for the job or position.
 Sales, Marketing, People, Operations, Finances.
 If they couldn’t get hired by another company for the same job, why would you hire them or anyone who isn’t a good fit?
 Formalize their hire the same as other team members with documentation, job descriptions and promotions based on merit.

 - Business ownership is your dream.
 It may not be theirs.
 They will learn and developing skills, but they may not be there forever.
 Don’t pressure them or make them feel obligated.
 Everyone needs to find their own path.